Code Signing

 In addition, you can configure a list of name patterns for JAR files that should be scanned for binaries with the above name patterns.
 This only works for unsigned JAR files because the modification introduced by the signature would break the signature of a signed JAR file and install4j has no way of regenerating that signature.

-The actual notarization of a media file is performed by uploading it with an Xcode command line tool to Apple while identifying yourself with the Apple ID that was used to create the code signing certificate and an app-specific password.
-If the app passes the inspection, another command line utility can be used to "staple" the notarization signature to the executable.
-That stapling is only necessary if a macOS machine is offline and cannot verify the notarization of an app by connecting to the internet.
+The actual notarization of a media file is performed by uploading it with the App Store Connect API to Apple while identifying yourself with an API key generated for an account matching the code signing certificate.
+If the app passes the inspection, install4j "staples" the notarization signature to the DMG.
+Stapling is only necessary if a macOS machine is offline and cannot verify the notarization of an app by connecting to the internet.

 Key store passwords